AdobeDocs/experience-platform.en/help/edge/e2e.md

 >[!NOTE]
 >
 >If you want to use [event forwarding](../tags/ui/event-forwarding/overview.md) (assuming your organization is licensed for the functionality), you must enable it for a datastream in the same way that you enable Adobe products.
-In other words, you must configure a datastream regardless of whether you are using tags or event forwarding.
+Details on this process are covered in a [later section](#event-forwarding).

 In the Data Collection UI, select **[!UICONTROL Datastreams]**.
 From here, you can select an existing datastream from the list to edit, or you can can create a new configuration by selecting **[!UICONTROL New Datastream]**.